The Present and Future of Italy’s Gambling Industry

 Italy’s Market Sees Increase in Online Gambling in 2020

-The Italian igaming market has proven resilient despite the hard times that come with Covid-19.
-Live sporting games, one of the main contributors to the industry, are absent courtesy of the virus.
+The Italian iGaming market has proven resilient despite the hard times brought on by COVID-19.
+Live sporting events, one of the main contributors to the industry, have been absent because of the virus.

 At the beginning of March 2020, all sports championships were canceled and sports betting shops were closed.
 Naturally, the GGR from sports betting declined drastically.
-This sector generated around 71 million euros in 2020, whereas in 2019, the GGR came to over 106 million euros.
+This sector generated around 71 million euros in 2020, whereas in 2019 the GGR exceeded 106 million euros.

 The Future in Italy’s Gambling Market

-The gambling market in Italy, as in other countries, has taken quite the hit in 2020, with the sports sector being the biggest victim in the industry.
-To fund the recovery of sports in the country, the Italian government has introduced a 0.5% tax on operators’ turnover from sports betting, including both online and retail wagers.
+The gambling market in Italy, as in other countries, took quite a hit in 2020, with the sports sector being the biggest victim in the industry.
+To fund the recovery of sports in the country, the Italian government has introduced a 0.5% tax on operators’ turnover from sports betting, covering both online and retail wagers.

-Italy’s ministry of finance aims to generate €40mn by the end of 2020 and go up to €90mn by the end of 2021.
-These sums are to be reached through the tax implementation that must be paid on a quarterly basis until December 2021.
-The idea is to distribute money to address urgent issues in the country’s health care system, to provide support for employers, to help the economy recover the blow following the pandemic, and to assist in the sports activities in the country.
+Italy’s Ministry of Finance aims to generate €40mn by the end of 2020 and €90mn by the end of 2021.
+These amounts are expected to be raised through the tax, which must be paid on a quarterly basis until December 2021.
+The funds are intended to distribute money to address urgent issues in the country’s health care system, provide support for employers, help the economy recover from the pandemic, and assist sports activities nationwide.

-Italian land-based and online sports betting operators find the new tax an even harder blow following the already tough time they were having.
-Not to mention the advertising ban that was introduced in 2020.
-Some find the tax inappropriate and unsustainable due to the already-sinking revenues coming in.
-Moreno Morasco, president of LOGiCO, points out that 1% turnover tax equals 20% gross gaming revenue tax.
-Adding that to the existing tax of 24% doubles the taxes paid by the gambling industry.
+Italian land-based and online sports betting operators see the new tax as an even harsher blow after the already tough period they have endured, not to mention the advertising ban introduced in 2020.
+Some consider the tax inappropriate and unsustainable due to the already-sinking revenues coming in.
+Moreno Marasco, president of LOGiCO, points out that a 1% turnover tax is equivalent to a 20% gross gaming revenue tax.
+Adding that to the existing 24% GGR tax effectively doubles the taxes paid by the gambling industry.